 We hope to capture the complexities of this large construction project, but will also document changes to the surrounding areas, telling the story of how the Port Lands is changing.
 Once our construction is complete, these images will serve as archival artifacts that we hope will contribute to the discourse and historical urban memory surrounding this massive transition in Toronto’s waterfront history.

 A selection of images captured as part of this project are being featured in the annual CONTACT Photography Festival.
-The outdoor installation, called Framework, takes viewers on a journey from the ESSROC Silos at Cherry and Commissioners Streets east along Villiers Street.
+This second series of photographs installed on utilitarian wooden structures built for their CONTACT 2020 exhibition, Framework, focuses on the complexities of excavating a post-industrial site and the resulting environmental cleanup.
+A Mobile Landscape offers views of the vast, dynamic waterfront landscape lying behind the construction hoardings, and therefore unseen by the general public.
+The outdoor installation, takes viewers on a journey from the ESSROC Silos at Cherry and Commissioners Streets east along Villiers Street.
 Be sure to look for it next time you walk, bike or drive through the Port Lands.
-You can also check out the photo story of 130 Commissioners St.
+You can also check out their online exhibition.

 About the artists